KrishnaDahal/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+---> Relational Database is a type of database where tables are connected with foriegn key.
+SQL is a query language to control or manipulate the database.

 - [ ] Why do tables need a `primary key`?
+---> Primary key helps to identify each records of a table uniquely.
+This helps to avoid anomolies in databases like duplicate records.

 - [ ] What is the name given to a table column that references the primary key on another table.
+---> Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+---> A intermediary table that has foreign key which references the primary on related two tables.

 ## Minimum Viable Product